ampproject/amp-wp/docs/method/AMP_Base_Sanitizer/maybe_enforce_https_src.md

 * `string $src` - URL to convert to HTTPS if forced, or made empty if $args[&#039;require_https_src&#039;].
 * `boolean $force_https` - Force setting of HTTPS if true.

+### Return value

+`string` - URL which may have been updated with HTTPS, or may have been made empty.

 ### Source

 :link: [includes/sanitizers/class-amp-base-sanitizer.php:395](../../includes/sanitizers/class-amp-base-sanitizer.php#L395-L410)